How I gave up on writing

 I started carving out moments for writing, in the morning before going to work and during my lunch break.
 I started planning, trying, failing, trying again and failing again.
 I put all my passion in this and made some progress.

-And the question I can’t help but asking is what would have happened had I started earlier with the same resolution?
+And the question I can’t help but ask is what would have happened had I started earlier with the same resolution?
 What would have happened had I spent less time worrying about other’s expectations and more time figuring out the way to fit all together?

 Obviously, I can’t say.
 What I have learnt is it’s never too late to pursue your dream.